 What to do in Budapest in 24 hours: A complete 1-day itinerary

-Like most of our travel itineraries, this Budapest itinerary tries to include the most significant landmarks and a few destinations off the beaten path.
+Like most of our travel itineraries, this layover in Budapest tries to include the most significant landmarks and a few destinations off the beaten path.
 While it’s hard to get a completely immersive cultural experience in 24 hours, you’ll get to see most parts of the city.

 The journey starts in the centre of the Buda district, which contains the historic Buda Castle, and it takes you to the famed Andrassy Avenue in the neighbouring Pest district.